-The airlines longest serving uniform and indeed one of the most recognised uniforms around the world was created by Julien Macdonald in 2003.
+The airline’s longest-serving uniform and indeed one of the most recognised uniforms worldwide was created by Julien Macdonald in 2003.

 Macdonald, a former designer for Chanel and renowned for his celebrity clients such as Kylie Minogue and Kate Moss, said at the time “I wanted to create a uniform that puts the glamour back into flying.
 It couldn’t get any worse than the one they had for years, it made the cabin crew look like someone’s old granny queuing for a bus because it was so unflattering.”
 OUCH!

-The uniform reflects the airlines great British Heritage, combining a wool mix and pinstripe suit with a complementary cut, harking back to the pioneering days of aviation.
+The uniform reflects the airline’s great British Heritage, combining a wool mix and pinstripe suit with a flattering cut, harking back to the pioneering days of aviation.

 But it is the attention to detail that really creates a stylish and sophisticated look like no other with branded cufflinks, shirt buttons and striking red jacquard lining in the suiting.

-The uniform range was designed to be worn by all staff, including cabin and flight crew, dispatchers, all customer contact staff as well as engineers and ramp employees.
+The uniform range was designed to be worn by all staff, including Cabin and Flight Crew, Dispatchers, all Customer Contact staff, and Engineers and ramp employees.

 In 2007 a new Indian uniform, designed by Rohit Bal was introduced, in which the key elements of the Julien Macdonald suit were incorporated.
 Nilufer Charner, British Airways’ International Cabin Crew manager said of the designs, “Our uniform is one of the most powerful symbols of the British Airways brand and it is important that our people feel proud to wear it.
 We wanted someone who could take our western uniform and interpret it into a design that reflects the cultures of India,” she said.
 “We know our customers value the regional services we provide them.
 The new uniform will complement these benefits to provide customers flying between India and the UK with a truly regional service.”

-The uniform was further updated when British Airways introduced its ‘mixed fleet’ operation.
-A stylish and traditional hat, created with top milliner Stephen Jones was a welcome addition.
-This was complemented by further accessories such as a leather handbag, matching belt and leather gloves all designed by British leather goods specialist Tanner Krolle and worn by the 17,000 female staff.
+The uniform was further updated when BA introduced its ‘mixed fleet’ operation.
+A stylish and traditional hat created with top milliner Stephen Jones was a welcome addition.
+This was complemented by additional accessories such as a leather handbag, matching belt and leather gloves, designed by British leather goods specialist Tanner Krolle and worn by the 17,000 female staff.